-COE attachments (scanned, ink-signed copies and/or move maps) for COEs created during school year 2021-2022 and later can be viewed by hovering over the three-line HAMBURGER (=) menu to the far right and selecting VIEW COE.
+COE attachments (COEs with signatures obtained outside of the Web System and/or move maps) for COEs created during school year 2021-2022 and later can be viewed by hovering over the three-line Hamburger (=) menu to the far right and selecting VIEW COE.
 This opens a PDF of the COE in a new window.
 Hover over the DOWNLOAD DOCUMENTS link on the upper left corner of the screen to select the desired COE attachment (if any) from the dropdown list.
 Depending on the internet browser used, attachments should open in a new internet tab/window, or in the appropriate computer application.
 If neither of these happen, check the Downloads folder on the computer.